crystal-i18n/i18n/docs/src/translation_loaders.md

 * <a href="/ref/I18n/Loader/JSON.html" target="_blank"><code>I18n::Loader::JSON</code></a> - allows to load JSON
   translations files

-Each of the above loader implementation supports translations files organized accross multiple files (eg. multiple YAML files organized in sub-directories for a specific locale).
+Each of the above loader implementation supports translations files organized across multiple files (eg. multiple YAML files organized in sub-directories for a specific locale).
 The above loaders can be initialized from an absolute or relative directory path (where translations files will be looked up).